CONNECT WITH YOUR PATIENTS

 Testimonials

-“I’m not interested in being a tourist for a few days, I prefer deep experiences with locals.
-This is why I love this immersion program… it was the highlight of my year.
-It took me outside of my comfort zone and taught me a lot about caring for my patients.
-Thank you for accommodating our needs.
-Money well spent!
+“I’m not interested in being a tourist, I prefer deep experiences in non-touristy places with the locals.
+This is one reason I love this immersion program.
+It was the highlight of my year, took me outside of my comfort zone and taught me a lot about caring for my patients and about cultural humility.

 Participant FAQs